The other morning I passed one of those signboards with changeable plastic letters. It read:

 Not surprising.
 There are as many farms around here as there are Dunkin’ Donuts in Boston or Starbucks in New York City.
 Which is to say, one on every corner and a couple in between.

 What stopped me was the fixed part of the sign.
-Atop the wooden frame that held it in place the business owner had painted the word
+Atop the wooden frame that held the signboard in place the business owner had painted the word

-Which made me reconsider just what kind of goats they had “4 Sale.”
+Which made me wonder just what kind of goats they had “4 Sale.”

 How low can you go?